Top IP Cases

 The decision is a reminder to trademark owners that if they want to protect their trademark rights in other countries, they should take steps to protect their rights in those countries, such as by registering their trademarks there.

 Amgen v.
-Sanofi
+Sonofi

-In this case, the Supreme Court considered the validity of certain patents on antibodies used to lower cholesterol under the Patent Act’s enablement requirement (35 U.S.C.
+In this case, the Supreme Court considered the validity of certain patents on antibodies used to lower cholesterol under the Patent Act’s enablement requirement (35 U.S.C. sec.
 112(a)).
 At issue was whether Amgen could patent an entire genus of antibodies without disclosing sufficient information to enable a person skilled in the art to create the potentially millions of antibodies in it.
 The Court basically said no.

 Conclusion

-My vote for the most significant IP case of 2023 was Andy Warhol Foundation v.
+My vote for the most the significant IP decision in recent times is Andy Warhol Foundation v.
 Goldsmith.
 Lower courts had all but allowed the transformative use defense to swallow up the exclusive right of a copyright owner to create derivative works.
 The Supreme Court provided much-needed correction.
-I predicted that in 2024, the most significant decisions would also be in the copyright realm, but that they would have to do with AI.
-The prediction turned out to be accurate.
+I predict that going forward, the most significant decisions will also be in the copyright realm, but they will have to do with AI.

 The Copyright Discovery Rule Stands